Transfer Student Admissions

 2 + 2 agreements

 We have another kind of educational partnership, called a 2 + 2 articulation agreement, that is specific to majors.
 This means that courses in a particular major—ones that correspond to a CCA program—have been reviewed and approved by our faculty for college credit.
-When completed successfully, the 2 + 2 guarantees students can transfer from a postsecondary institution to CCA at the start of their third academic year.
+When completed successfully, the 2 + 2 makes it possible for students to transfer from a postsecondary institution to CCA at the start of their third academic year.

 Northern California